 I buy a box of these treats before Christmas, divide up the contents and slip some into each gift bag for loved ones.

-Two years ago, I discovered the real beauty of this box of sweets: once emptied and washed, the container makes a perfect jewellry box.
+Two years ago, I discovered the real beauty of this box of sweets: once emptied and washed, the container makes an excellent jewellry box.
 Far more practical than the expensive wood-and-glass ones I’d had for years, the box makes a perfect earring holder.

 Perfect.
 One pair in every slot, and my earrings never have to fraternize with each other and get mixed up or lost.
 (I am easily confused; this box provides order.)